joeldrapper/quickdraw/README.md

 - Built in code coverage reports.
 - Built in profiling.
 - Rich diffs for failed equality expectations.
-- Configurable dots.
 - Retry flaky tests.

-> [!WARNING]
-> Quickdraw is currently in development.
-You should almost definitely not use it in a project until `1.0` is released.

 > [!TIP]
 > Your test files are executed in an anonymous class, so you can define methods and constants at the top level without worrying about collisions.
 If you’re testing something that references `Class#name`, you may have to define those classes as fixtures somewhere else.